G-Deformations of maps into projective space: Projective applicability revisited

 \textit{Acknowledgements.} This work is based on part of the author's doctoral thesis~\cite{P2015}.
 The author would like to thank Professor Francis Burstall, who encouraged him to study this topic and provided much needed guidance in the creation of this paper.
-The author gratefully acknowledges the support of the Austrian Science Fund (FWF) through the research project P28427-N35 ``Non-rigidity and symmetry breaking".
+The author gratefully acknowledges the support of the FWF through the research project P28427-N35 ``Non-rigidity and symmetry breaking" and the MIUR grant ``Dipartimenti di Eccellenza'' 20182022, CUP: E11G18000350001, DISMA, Politecnico di Torino.